greenpeace/global-video-conferencing/README.md

 * To be seen clearly, have **good lighting behind the camera** or to the side, not behind you!
 * Touching or playing with your microphone will flood the call with noise
-* Use mobile data if you have an app to track your data usage or else it gets expensive
+* Use mobile data if you have an app to track your data usage or else it gets expensive For more tips on best practices while joining or hosting meetings and webinars [check out the documentation](https://support.greenpeace.org/support/collaboration/video-conferencing).